Uday123kushwah/University_Management_System/README.md

 students to manage and access information related to courses, students, faculty, resources, and more.
 Here's a description of the key features and components you might find in a College Management System developed using Java:

+All the Data save in Database which are made my MYSQL

 1. User Authentication and Access Control:
    - First window is Splash window after 7 second you will see login Window automatically
    - Secure login and authentication system for administrators.